 MEN’S BIBLE STUDY

-Tuesday nights are a time set aside for the men to gather together and study the Word of God for practical application and discussion for everyday life.
+Tuesday night at 5:30 is a time set aside for the men to gather together and study the Word of God for practical application and discussion for everyday life.
 Whether it is studying through topics of the Bible or through books together, the emphasis is the same, draw closer and live closer to God than we did before.
 Strong men and ladies in the faith will lead to strong families and strong churches.